iboard/timewrap/README.md

 time-sources, Elixir and Erlang offers you.
 Other than that you can implement on your own.

-Also, _Timewrap_ can do the time-wrap, freeze, and unfreeze a `Timewrap.Timer`.
+Also, _Timewrap_ can do the time-warp, freeze, and unfreeze a `Timewrap.Timer`.

 You can instantiate different `Timewrap.Timer`s, registered and